Apprentice Name: Cheryl Harris

 What were you doing before you became an apprentice?
 Did you have any ideas about career paths you would like to pursue?

-Before becoming an apprentice, I worked as a police officer and served in the U.S. Navy Reserve for 23o years.
+Before becoming an apprentice, I worked as a police officer and served in the U.S. Navy Reserve.
 I had already worked in healthcare and knew that a career in this field would align well with that previous experience.